darsain/sly/README.md

 ![Terminology](http://darsain.github.com/sly/img/terminology.png?v=1)

 Sly is being applied to FRAME.
-FRAME has to have one child, which is referred to as SLIDEE.
+SLIDEE is a first child of a FRAME.
 The content is than inside of a SLIDEE.

 Content can be random slug of tags and text, or - if you want to use item based navigation - a strict list of items.